top of page

 Part war story, part timeslip, part love story – and at the same time a meditation on the themes of war, mental illness, identity and art, Beyond The Moon is an intelligent, captivating debut novel, perfect for book clubs.

-For fans of Kate Quinn, Sebastian Faulks, Diana Gabaldon, Ken Follett, Beatriz Williams, Kristin Hannah, Kate Morton and Paullina Simons.
+For fans of Kate Quinn, Sebastian Faulks, Diana Gabaldon, Ken Follett, Kate Mosse, Kristin Hannah, Kate Morton and Paullina Simons.

 "Above all I am not concerned with Poetry.
 My subject is War, and the pity of War.
 The Poetry is in the pity."